-According to the State of Idaho Hazard Mitigation Plan 20183 flood, earthquake, and wildfire are the most significant hazards in the state.
-These three types of hazards were found to be the greatest risk through analysis of historical data, past occurrences, and the result of the vulnerability and loss assessment, as well as integrating the results from the 2015 Idaho Multi-Hazard Risk Portfolio.
+According to the State of Idaho Hazard Mitigation Plan 2018 flood, earthquake and wildfire are the most significant hazards in the state.
+These three types of hazards were found to be the greatest risk through analysis of historical data, pas occurrences, and the result of the vulnerability and loss assessment, as well as integrating the results from the 2015 Idaho Multi-Hazard Risk Portfolio.

-Other hazards are of risk, such as droughts and severe storms, however both of these may contribute to flooding and wildfires.
+Other hazards are of risk, such as drought, severe storms, pandemics and cyber disruption have been evaluated in the plan.